Chʼortiʼ language: Guatemala

 The government of Guatemala has been more supportive of Chʼorti speakers and has promoted programs that encourage the learning and teaching of Chʼorti.
 The Chʼorti's in Guatemala wear traditional clothing, unlike their counterparts in Honduras, who wear modern-day clothing.
 Currently there are about 55,250 Chʼorti speakers in Guatemala.
 Even though Guatemala has established Spanish as its official language, it supports the teaching of these native languages.

-Ethnonyms: Cholotí, Chorté, Chortí

 The majority of Chʼortiʼ live in the Chiquimula Department of Guatemala, approximately 52,000.
 The remaining 4,000 live in Copán, Honduras.
 The Kʼicheʼ Maya however, dominated the Chʼortiʼ dating back to the early fifteenth century.
 Warfare as well as disease devastated much of the Chʼortiʼ during the sixteenth and seventeenth centuries.
 Much of their land was lost to the Guatemalan government in the nineteenth century as well.
 More recently, 25 percent of the Guatemalan Chʼortiʼ went to the United States during the 1980s to escape political persecution.